-The total semester hours for the Advanced Concentration for the MAT are 103 in three years.
-For the Pre-Professional concentration and Advanced concentration there are minimum entrance requirements:
+For the Pre-Professional and the Advanced concentrations there are minimum entrance requirements:

-- Pre-Professional track: 3.0 high school GPA and an ACT of 20 is required - Advanced Track: (3+2 MAT): 3.25 high school GPA and an ACT of 21 is required.
+- Pre-Professional Concentration: 3.0 high school GPA and an ACT of 20 is required. - Advanced Concentration: (3+2 Master of Athletic Training): 3.25 high school GPA and an ACT of 21 is required.

-Exercise Science Major Program Requirements
+Exercise Science Major Program Requirements (59 to 82 credit hours)

-Exercise Science Major Core (43 credit hours):
+Exercise Science Major Core (33 credit hours):